iexel/fontus/README.md

 ####Hierarchical templating

-Web pages consist of hierarchical blocks (header, footer, menu, master-page, etc.).
+The web pages consist of hierarchical blocks (header, footer, menu, master-page, etc.).
 JSP tag files (`.tag`) are used for templating (as an alternative to third party frameworks such as Apache Tiles).
 See [this](http://stackoverflow.com/a/3257426/2842067) StackOverflow answer for details on using the tag files for templating.

 ####Authentication and authorisation